badsectorlabs/ludus/docs/docs/using-ludus/blueprints.md

 # Share it with your team
 ludus blueprint share group ad-lab sec-team

-# A teammate applies it to their range
+# A teammate creates a new range from it
-ludus blueprint apply ad-lab
+ludus range create -r ad-lab -n "AD Lab" --from-blueprint ad-lab

 # Deploy the range
 ludus range deploy
 ```

-:::tip When to use blueprints
+:::tip Where blueprints come from

-- **Onboarding** — give new team members a ready-to-go range config
-- **Workshops** — distribute a standardized lab environment to a class
-- **Iteration** — save a config before experimenting with changes
-- **Standardization** — maintain approved configs that teams can self-serve
+Create blueprints from your own ranges with `ludus blueprint create --from-range`, or register them in bulk from a [source](./sources.md): a git repo or tarball that ships blueprints, roles, and templates together.

 :::